nextagencyio/create-drupal-cloud-starter/README.md

 ## Requirements

-- Node.js 14.0.0 or later
+- Node.js 18.0.0 or later
 - npm, yarn, or pnpm

-## About
+## Contributing

-Created by [Next Agency](https://github.com/nextagencyio) for rapid Drupal headless development.
+Found a bug or want to contribute?
+Check out the [GitHub repository](https://github.com/your-username/create-drupal-cloud-app).

 ## License